 Proud to Bleed

 “Proud to Bleed” is not just an initiative but a life-changing experience for the women in the slums of Delhi.
-Under this initiative, the Foundation is providing awareness sessions and sanitary napkins to the underprivileged women free of cost every month so that there is no risk to their health and also helping women to embrace their womanhood in a healthy way.
-It also aims at ‘breaking the ceiling’ of the age old Menstruation taboos prevailing in our society today through knowledge awareness, thus, changing the mind-set of the people positively.
+Under this initiative, the Foundation conducts awareness and sensitization session about menstrual health.
+Free sanitary napkins are also shared with women to help them embrace womanhood in a healthier way.

 Out of the 355 million reproductive-age women and girls in India, only 12 percent use sanitary pads during their periods.
 Most poor or illiterate girls don’t know about sanitary napkins and they end up using rags and ashes.
 Moreover, they cease to going to school when they start menstruating.